Piracy and Movie Revenues: Evidence from Megaupload: A Tale of the Long Tail?

 Copenhagen Business School - Department of Innovation and Organizational Economics

 In this paper we make use of a quasi-experiment in the market for illegal downloading to study movie box office revenues.
 Exogenous variation comes from the unexpected shutdown of the popular file hosting platform Megaupload.com on January 19, 2012.
-The estimation strategy is based on a quasi difference-in-differences approach.
-We compare box office revenues before and after the shutdown to a matched control group of movies unaffected by the shutdown.
+The estimation strategy is to compare box office revenues before and after the shutdown, controlling for various factors that potentially explain intertemporal differences.

 Keywords: Piracy, Movie Revenues, Megaupload, Natural Experimentworking papers series